When it comes to a family vacation with babies, toddlers, or small kids, there’s not much that’s better than taking a cruise.

 Instead, look for a swim shirt that covers up most of a kid’s torso, leaving just face and arms to sunscreen.
 A wide-brimmed hat is also a smart idea.
 Not only is it easier than having to lotion everywhere, it’s also more foolproof and quicker.

-Make Sure You Get a Kid’s Life Jacket
+Make Sure You Get a Kid’s Life Jacket in Your Cabin

 In your cabin closet, you’ll find life jackets for use in case of emergency.
 Be sure to check that there is also a kid’s life jacket if you are traveling with child.
 If not, just ask your cabin steward, and they can get you one.
 Chances are slim that you’ll use it, but you should have it just in case.